 These outbursts happen because our brain links the triggering event to painful episodes in the past.

-That is the reason why you stand strong with a deeply rooted sense of self one second, and in the next, you become a totally different person.
+That is the reason why you stay grounded with a deeply rooted sense of self one second, and in the next, you become a totally different person.
 Before you know it, you find yourself feeling infuriated, weak, needy, lonely, fragile, and scared.

 Find Your Center By Communicating With Yourself

-Now that you know that the main reason why you are no longer grounded is because of unhealed past traumas, it makes sense that the solution to staying grounded lies with identifying your triggers.
+Now that you know that the main reason why you are no longer grounded is because of unhealed past childhood traumas, it makes sense that the solution to staying grounded lies in identifying your triggers.